AlanMatiusevskij/dotfiles/README.md

 > Before using the `-s` flag, make sure that `hyprpaper.sh` and `waybar.sh` bash scripts are in your HOME (~/) directory. (later will make it so c++ will replace those)

 use command `configlist -s <THEMENAME>`.

-The list of already existing ones you can see by using `configlist -l`.
+The list of already existing themes you can see by using `configlist -l`.

 #### The way it works: